ridwankhan/os_projectmit/homework2submission/README.txt

-To run our programming probmlems first type: make
+To run our programming problems first type: make

 Then to run problem 1 type: